FC7W03 - Work Related Learning (2022/23)

 Prior learning requirements

-Suitability of work related learning – general guidelines
+Suitability of Work Based Learning – general guidelines

-Suitable work related learning should offer students a range of learning opportunities at level 7, career aspirations and should be, wherever possible, related to their subject specialism.
-The work related learning should enable the student to build on previous experiences and learning gained within their academic course and elsewhere.
-It should provide learning opportunities for enhancing all their abilities and allow for the development of the learning outcomes and attributes to level 6.
+Suitable Work Based Learning should offer students a range of learning opportunities at level 7, career aspirations and should be, wherever possible, related to their subject specialism.
+The Work Based Learning should enable the student to build on previous experiences and learning gained within their academic course and elsewhere.
+It should provide learning opportunities for enhancing all their abilities and allow for the development of the learning outcomes and attributes to level 7.
 Vocational subjects may identify additional outcomes related directly to their specialism.

-The module is supported by the module team who undertakes pre- and post-placement induction and debriefing sessions and provides on-placement support though email, telephone contact, drop-in sessions and individual appointments.
-The student is assessed by the module team.
+The module team who undertakes pre- and post-placement induction and debriefing sessions and provides on-placement support through email, telephone contact, drop-in sessions and individual appointments supports the module.
+The module team assesses the student.

 Induction sessions introduce students to the requirements work related learning module, assists them in the diagnosis of their abilities, helps them make decisions about suitable work areas, and ensures they produce an appropriate CV for Work related learning applications.

-In the case of the FOC Virtual Business Environment (VBE) – opportunities within the VBE will be advertised on a student portal inviting applications and CV’s.
+In the case of in-house University provision – opportunities will be advertised on a student portal inviting applications and CV’s.
 Candidates will go through an interview process that will seek to develop interview skills through responsive feedback and recommendations.
 This is to encourage an appreciation of employability requirements sought by business and industry.

 2. The approval of the work related learning

-• skills, abilities an attributes to be developed and demonstrated, together with the associated assessment criteria;
+- Skills, abilities and attributes to be developed and demonstrated, together with the associated assessment criteria;

-• evidence required to demonstrate attainment of the outcomes.
+- Evidence required demonstrating attainment of the outcomes.

 3.The work related learning